crazy-max/ftpgrab/README.md

 ## About

-**FTPGrab** :zap: is a CLI application written in [Go](https://golang.org/) to grab :inbox_tray: your files from a remote FTP server to your NAS, server or computer :computer:.
+**FTPGrab** :zap: is a CLI application written in [Go](https://golang.org/) to grab :inbox_tray: your files from a remote FTP or SFTP server to your NAS, server or computer :computer:.
 With Go, this app can be used across many platforms :game_die: and architectures.
 This support includes Linux, FreeBSD, macOS and Windows on architectures like amd64, i386, ARM and others.

 Because FTPGrab is distributed :package: as an independent binary, it is ideal for those with a seedbox :checkered_flag: to grab your files periodically :calendar: to your Synology, Qnap, D-Link and others NAS.